jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.04.25.md

 # VERSPM
   - All modules done and passing tests in a new branch, [rspm_complete](https://github.com/gregorbj/VisionEval/tree/rspm_complete)
   - Eliminated VECommercialTravel, VERoadPerformance, VEEnergyAndEmissions, and VETravelCosts, and replaced them with VEPowertrainsAndFuels and VETravelPerformance so still some work to do to merge to develop
-  - Working on memo on conversion and differences from RSPM as a sort of verification document
+  - @Brian working on memo on conversion and differences from RSPM as a sort of verification document
   - @Aditya to help with the merge next week
-  - Will do a release once ready
+  - We will do a release once ready

 # Test System and Setup
   - Updated [Getting Started](https://github.com/gregorbj/VisionEval/wiki/Getting-Started) to refer to a new install.R script